Skip to content

 (init.sqlite: scenario network_coal_wind_reserve)

 Next, the reserve requirement will be defined.
-A relationship between in the reserve__upDown__group class (e.g. primary--up--electricity) allows to define the reserve parameters reserve_method, reservation (i.e. the amount of reserve) and penalty_reserve (i.e. the penalty cost in case of lack of reserve).
+An entity between the reserve__upDown__group class (e.g. primary--up--electricity) allows to define the reserve parameters reserve_method, reservation (i.e. the amount of reserve) and penalty_reserve (i.e. the penalty cost in case of lack of reserve).
 For example, a constant of 10 MW could be used.
 Even though the name of the reserve_method is timeseries_only, it can also accept a constant value - it's an exogenous reserve requirement whereas the other two reserve methods are endogenous.
 Dynamic reserve method calculates the reserve requirement from generation and loads according to user defined factors (increase_reserve_ratio).
 Largest failure method will force enough reserve to cope with a failure of the chosen unit and connection flows.

 Add a reserve